 The persons responsible for signalling to the riders, by means of special flags, and also for assisting them if they come off the track.

 An event that is characteristic of the eni FIM Superbike World Championship (and almost unique to it in top level motorcycle racing).
-On the Thursday before the race, the public are allowed free access to the paddock, where riders hold Q&A and autograph sessions.
+On the Thursday before the race, spectators are allowed free access to the paddock, where riders hold Q&A and autograph sessions, as well as taking part in extra-racing activities.

 The area behind the pits where the various teams park their motor homes and trucks.

-The lane that runs alongside the circuit and that teams occupy to work on their bikes; also the point from which the riders first take to the track.
+The lane that runs alongside a part of the circuit and where the point from which the riders first take to the track is located.
+Teams occupy the pit lane garages on the internal side of this lane to work on their bikes.

 Entry to the pit lane.
 A privilege restricted to pass holders, who are permitted to visit the pit lane at times when the riders are not busy with practice or racing.